 4.1Modelling results and comparisons

 Following setup and validation of the two models, a direct comparison of the results was made.
 Given that the friction values for the CST model were established using some of the TELEMAC outputs, it is to be expected that the two models should be reasonably consistent.
-Comparisons for mean water level, tidal amplitude, and velocity amplitude are shown in Figure 3.
+Comparisons of mean water level, tidal amplitude, and velocity amplitude are shown in Figure 3.
 Overall the CST model is able to reproduce the main characteristics of the flow.
 The main discrepancies from the numerical model are:

-for the no runoff case, where there is an apparent difference in mean water levels; however this is a slightly unrealistic case and the friction used in the TELEMAC model may be unrealistic.
+for the no runoff case, where there is an apparent difference in mean water levels; however the friction used in the model may be unrealistic for this case because the model has been calibrated and validated for river flows characteristic of wet and dry season discharges.

 for the peak flow case, where the velocity appears to be a little underestimated by the CST model in comparison to the TELEMAC estimates.
 However, neither model has been validated against measured data for this condition.

 There are some rapid changes in the TELEMAC model results reflecting the complexity of the bathymetry, which is represented in considerably more detail in the TELEMAC model.
-The many islands, narrow and deep gorges and the rapid transitions make the upstream tidal reaches particularly challenging and more extensive measurements of elevation and velocity in this region would be needed to validate these models if changes over such local scales are the focus of interest.
+The presence of many islands, narrow and deep gorges and the rapid transitions make the upstream tidal reaches particularly challenging and more extensive measurements of elevation and velocity in this region would be needed to validate these models if changes over such local scales are the focus of interest.
 However for this application the primary interest is the interaction of river and tide at an estuary scale.

 Overall the CST model provides a reasonable representation of the tidal conditions under different river discharge conditions and this should be sufficient to allow a meaningful comparison of the system energy and dissipation along the estuary.